lutxoitalico/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 NOTE: If you see that 1 key has been processed and 0 keys have been imported, it likely means you have already imported the same key previously, which is perfectly fine.

-2. Verify the signature of the certificate or diploma with following command:
+2. Verify the signature of the certificate or diploma using the following command:

 ```bash
 gpg --verify certificate.txt